Surprisingly, uric acid by itself causes absolutely no pain. So how is uric acid dangerous?

 - 1. Acute Gout Attack

-- The classic gout pain caused by uric acid crystals in the joints.
+- First, the classic gout pain caused by uric acid crystals in the joints.
 This is not physical pain.
-It is an inflammatory reaction to invading uric acid crystals, when the immune system tries to kill the invaders in the same way that it deals with viruses and other infections.
-This pain is not permanent, and will go away naturally after a few days, though most of us need pain relief as the pain is very intense.
+It is an inflammatory reaction to invading uric acid crystals.
+When the immune system tries to kill the crystal invaders.
+In the same way that it deals with viruses and other infections.
+This pain is not permanent, and will go away naturally after a few days.
+Though most of us need pain relief as the pain is very intense.

 - Uric acid is excreted by the kidneys, then substantially reabsorbed.
 High levels of uric acid can crystallize in the kidneys, causing painful kidney stones.
-In most cases, the stones are easily dissolved with sodium bicarbonate and plenty of fluids.
+In most cases, the stones are easily dissolved with alkalizing treatments and plenty of fluids.
 Pain lasts until stones are passed or dissolved.
-Risk of permanent damage is low, but will increase if stones recur frequently.
+Risk of permanent damage is low.
+But risks increase if stones recur frequently.

 - 3. Tophaceous Gout

 - Uric acid crystals form deposits known as tophi (plural of tophus).
 These frequently form under the skin, and can restrict movement near joints.
-When they grow to the point of bursting through skin, they can cause physical pain of tissue damage, and also leave an open wound which often becomes infected.
-If treated with surgery, pain should stop once the injury heals, though some scar tissue may cause permanent discomfort.
-Unless underlying cause of high uric acid is treated, the tophi will grow again.
+When they grow to the point of bursting through skin, they can cause physical pain of tissue damage.
+Also, they might leave an open wound which often becomes infected.
+If treated with surgery, pain should stop once the injury heals.
+Though some scar tissue may cause permanent discomfort.
+Unless the underlying cause of high uric acid is treated, the tophi will grow again.